by

 One of the best questions to ask when researching plugins is this: can the functionality that you’re trying to achieve be added to your website by a developer instead of a plugin?
 Take the login logo example above: a few simple additions to the code of your theme would create the same effect without the use of a plugin: https://codex.wordpress.org/Customizing_the_Login_Form

 Avoid using and downloading redundant plugins.
-For example: if you have Jetpack Security activated (which comes FREE with Pressable accounts!) you’re automatically creating a sitemap.xml for your website.
-Don’t go downloading a separate sitemap-generating plugin!
-You’ve already got the best one there is.
-(Did we mention it’s free with a Pressable account?)
+For example: if you have Jetpack Security activated (which comes FREE with Pressable accounts) you’re automatically creating a sitemap.xml for your website.
+You don’t need to install a separate sitemap plugin and add more weight to the website.

 When adding a new plugin, take note of how well your website is performing before and after.
 Your goal should be to use as few plugins as possible so your site will run into fewer conflicts and problems as you update.